 Did you know?

-Moorhead Area Public Schools residents and voters approved an $110 million bond referendum in a special election last November 2019.
+Moorhead Area Public Schools residents and voters approved an $110 million bond referendum in a special election in November 2019.
 The bond referendum will address high school student capacity and adequacy needs by rebuilding the Moorhead High School at the current site location and developing a career academy at the former Sam’s Club facility.

 Our largest area college, NDSU not only has a champion football team, but is making waves for its academic achievements and research environment.
 An on-campus Research & Technology Park provides a startup incubator, the college runs an annual Innovation Challenge, and now has the Challey Institute for Global Innovation and Growth.